joansalasoler/vpype-gscrib/docs/user-guide.md

 # unless specifically overridden in their [layer-X] section.

 [document]
-length-units = "mm"          # Using metric units tool-type = "marker"         # Using marker mode for pen plotting rack-type = "manual"         # Manual tool changes for different pens travel-speed = "3000mm"      # Speed for non-drawing moves
+length-units = "millimeters" # Using metric units tool-type = "marker"         # Using marker mode for pen plotting rack-type = "manual"         # Manual tool changes for different pens travel-speed = "3000mm"      # Speed for non-drawing moves